FuelLabs/sway/docs/src/introduction/overview.md

 ## Testing Sway contracts

 The recommended way to test Sway contracts is via the [Rust SDK](../testing/testing-with-rust.md).
-You may also write tests in Typescript if you are using the Typescript SDK.
+You may also write tests in TypeScript if you are using the TypeScript SDK.